StefanoLambiase/CADOCS_II/README.md

 GUIDO is based on a previous tool for the detection of community smells, **CADOCS**, originally proposed by Voria et al. in a research paper published at ICSME 2022.

+The *documents* folder contains various artifacts that facilitate understanding GUIDO, including instructional videos on its usage.

 ## How to Install The Tool

 In the following section, we report the main steps for installing GUIDO on your machine.